hazxone/grab-challenge-computer-vision/README.md

 This is the folder layout for the whole repository.\
 Raw data from dataset are organized in the **data** folder.
 The processing (cropping) of the raw images are stored under **data/crop_images**.\
-All meta data such as mat files and csv files are under **dataframe** folder.
+All meta data such as mat files and csv files are under **dataframe** folder.\
+Weight from pretrained-weight is inside **snapshots** folder [Download pre-trained weights](https://drive.google.com/open?id=1repdxph5crkJKgUdQTCLhpWhDi3l3rXp)

 1. Data Processing
 2. Training